nkDcoder/BankingAPI/README.md

 RUN WITH DOCKER
 ------------------------
-Run createDockerImage.bat for creating docker image.
+Run createDockerImage.bat for creating docker image\n
 Run runBankApiDocker.bat for running the created image
 ------------------------

 OR RUN WITHOUT DOCKER
 ------------------------
-Run runBankApi_NoDocker.bat
+\nRun runBankApi_NoDocker.bat
 ------------------------

 Below are the API requirements implemented: